maxhumber/maxhumber.com/_posts/2016-12-31-sleep-circle.md

 ![](/assets/img/sleep_inspiration.png)

 [My daughters sleeping patterns for the first 4 months of her life.
-One continuous spiral starting on the inside when she was born, each revolution representing a single day.](https://www.reddit.com/r/dataisbeautiful/comments/5l39mu/my_daughters_sleeping_patterns_for_the_first_4/?sort=new) is sitting at 52.4k upvotes and is right now the most liked post on /r/dataisbeautiful.
+One continuous spiral starting on the inside when she was born, each revolution representing a single day](https://www.reddit.com/r/dataisbeautiful/comments/5l39mu/my_daughters_sleeping_patterns_for_the_first_4/?sort=new) is sitting at 52.4k upvotes and is, right now, the most liked post on /r/dataisbeautiful.
 Ever.

 The pie chart format is well suited for sleep data because time spirals like a clock.
 It doesn't abruptly stop and start again on the other side of a bar or column.
 The graph is powerful, this once, because it helps to show an infant finding her circadian rhythm.